Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 On the hike to Fláajökull glacier

-The hike to the ice caves is 2.5 km long (5 km back and forth) and parts of it are uphill by a canyon.
+The hike to the ice caves is 2.5 km long (5 km round trip), and parts of it are uphill through a canyon.
 That is where the harness would come in handy in bad weather.

 The basalt column canyon and Fláajökull glacier